anshulgera17/learninglinux/Used Command.md

  	or
 -  #!/bin/sh # shebang line

-- lsattr # shows file attributes
+- lsattr : shows file attributes
-- chattr +i filename # using this command, no one can delete this file, for delete you need to change attribute first
+- ```chattr +i filename```` : using this command, no one can delete this file, for delete you need to change attribute first
-- chattr +a filename # using this command, can only append this file not overwrite
+- `chattr +a filename` : using this command, can only append this file not overwrite
-- tar cvzf data_backup.tar.gz . # compress all the files present in current folder
+- `tar cvzf data_backup.tar.gz .` :  compress all the files present in current folder
 - tar cvzf data_backup.tar.gz --exclude=text.txt . # compress all the files present in current folder exclude test.txt file
 - tar cvf data_backup.tar .
 - gzip data_backup.tar # give output as